16. Pre-Shared Key Protection

 The following properties are important for successfully configuring the Pre-Shared Key Protection:

-• The required property dds.sec.crypto.rtps_psk_secret_passphrase sets the value of the pre-shared key seed and enables Pre-Shared Key Protection.
+• The required property dds.sec.crypto.rtps_psk_secret_passphrase sets the value of the pre-shared key passphrase and enables Pre-Shared Key Protection.
 See Table 6.8 for the formats for this property.

-Both the key seed and the unique key identifier must be consistent across all DomainParticipants in the system.
-The key seed, combined with public information, is used to produce the key which is used to encrypt and decrypt RTPS messages.
+Both the key passphrase and the unique key identifier must be consistent across all DomainParticipants in the system.
+The key passphrase, combined with public information, is used to produce the key that is used to encrypt and decrypt RTPS messages.
 You can change this property at runtime, and the unique key identifier is used to determine if the correct key revision is used by different DomainParticipants.
-You have to manually update the key for at all DomainParticipants in the system.
-Until the key is updated across the system, decryption errors will occur.
+You have to manually update the key for all DomainParticipants in the system.
+Until the key is updated across the system, decryption errors will occur if dds.sec.crypto.rtps_psk_secret_passphrase_extra is not used.

-• The dds.sec.crypto.rtps_psk_symmetric_cipher_algorithm optional property determines the algorithm used to protect RTPS messages.
+• The dds.sec.crypto.rtps_psk_symmetric_cipher_algorithm optional property determines the algorithm used to protect RTPS messages and the key bit-length.
+The available options are AES256+GCM (default), AES128+GCM and SM4+GCM (exclusively in Lightweight Builtin Security Plugins).

 For more information about these properties, see Table 6.8.